Section 2: Environmental Dynamics and Drivers

-In the second section of the course, you will begin to explore the interaction between our human food systems and natural earth systems, including soil and water resources and how those resources influence the selection of which crops a farmer grows.
-Soil and water are two key ingredients are critical to growing food.
+In the second section of the course, you will begin to explore the interaction between our human food systems and natural earth systems, including soil and water resources, and how those resources influence the selection of which crops a farmer grows.
+Soil and water are two key ingredients that are critical to growing food.
 Module 4 explores why water is necessary to grow food, where that water comes from, either precipitation or irrigation, and the impacts that our food production system has on Earth's water resources.
-Module 5 focuses on the other essential resource for food systems, soil and the nutrients found in soil.
-In this module, you will explore how soil resources can be degraded and how soil management can help protect soils and key soil nutrients, nitrogen (N) and phosphorus (P).
+Module 5 focuses on the other essential resource for food systems, soil, and the nutrients found in soil.
+In this module, you will explore how soil resources can be degraded and how soil management can help protect soils and key soil nutrients, nitrogen (N), and phosphorus (P).
 Module 6 is an introduction to crops.
-You will explore how climate, including temperature and precipitation, and soil resources influence crop plant selection, how crops are classified and what other factors influence crop selection.
+You will explore how climate, including temperature and precipitation, and soil resources influence crop plant selection, how crops are classified, and what other factors influence crop selection.

 At the end of this section, you'll explore each of these topics in your capstone region in Stage 2 of the capstone assignment.
 Your goal at this stage is to identify the water resources available in your capstone region by looking at climate maps, to identify the quality of the soil resources and soil and nutrient management practices in your capstone region, and to explore the types of crops grown in your capstone region.

 - Module 5: Soils as a key resource for food systems

 - Module 6: Crops

 - Capstone Stage 2

 Upon completion of Section 2 students will be able to:

 - Identify soil nutrients and soil function as key natural system factor in food production.